 - The cost is not that big.
 It usually costs you a maximum of $10 per month for a regular blog.

 Don’t Write Too Generally

-Specialty is key to success when you create a blog.
+Speciality is key to success when you create a blog.
 You need to position yourself as an enthusiast of one particular field.
 If we are talking about business blogs, then, as a reader I need to know that Mark’s blog is the one to go to for some fresh marketing insight.
-Frank is the financial expert, and so on.
+Frank is a financial expert, and so on.
 You don’t want to confuse your readers with a plethora of topics that are unrelated to one another.
 Readers need clear patterns to follow.
 They need to know what type of content it is that you provide so they can know when exactly to visit your blog.
 Should it be when they first wake up for some fresh and unique news stories?
 Or when they need some hands-on marketing advice?
 If they don’t get that pattern, you will get them confused then they will gradually grow uninterested.

-Specialty Is Even More Important than Expertise When Starting a Blog
+Speciality Is Even More Important than Expertise When Starting a Blog

 As counterintuitive as this might sound for many people but it’s actually valid for a couple of reasons: